rugruth/c-template/README.md

 # c-template

 This project is a template for a simple C application that prints "Hello, World!" to the console.
+It works on Windows as long as you have gcc, cmake, and make installed, and your PATH environment variable includes the paths to these executables.
+To be able to debug your programs, you also need to install the official C/C++ Extension for Visual Studio Code.

+To make it work in linux on mac, just edit launch.json and tasks.json and remove all .exe extensions on filenames.
+This has not been tested.

 ## Project Structure